Backpage founders lose bid for new judge at upcoming trial

 The case against the former Backpage operators is being prosecuted by the U.S. Justice Department, not the Arizona Attorney General’s Office.

 Paul Cambria, an attorney for Lacey, and Thomas Bienert, a lawyer representing Larkin, didn’t return a call seeking comment on behalf of their clients.

-The Attorney General’s Office also didn’t immediately respond to a request for comment on the latest decision.
+Brnovich spokeswoman Katie Conner said the attorney general wasn’t going to comment on the ruling, but said she believes “it’s abhorrent that the defendants in this case insinuate a woman can’t speak and think for herself.”

 In rejecting the recusal request five months ago, Judge Brnovich wrote she will remain impartial and said no informed, reasonable person would question her ability to be just and fair based on her marriage.
 She wrote the attorney general didn’t make any derogatory comments about those who are charged in the case.
 Judge Brnovich pointed out that defense lawyers waited more than 17 months to try to take her off the case even though the attorneys knew the judge was married to the attorney general when she was assigned it.